sloops77/spencer/packages/spence-factories/README.md

 Test Factories is engineering applied to managing your data.
 Factories make it easy to create, manage, reuse & extend data sets needed for making great integration & e2e tests

+Data can be either generated for creation tests, or persisted to databases.
+Mocks, which look like persisted data but are not added to any database are also supported.

 ## Getting started
 Lets say you have a user object like this
 ```js